-

 (ORCiD: 0000-0003-1378-3481)

 Becky completed her undergraduate education at Reed College in Portland Oregon before pursuing her doctoral research in the Plant Pathology Department at UC Davis.
 There she worked with Prof. Pamela Ronald to elucidate genetic components of the rice innate immune response.
-Becky then worked as a postdoctoral scholar in Prof. Brian Staskawicz's laboratory at UC Berkeley to further understand the molecular and genetic interaction between the important food crop, cassava, and its major bacterial pathogen Xanthomonas axonopodis pv. manihotis.
-Becky began her own laboratory at the Donald Danforth Plant Science Center in the Fall of 2013 where she is continuing her work on cassava and expanding her focus to other important Xanthomonas incited diseases.
+Becky then worked as a NIFA postdoctoral scholar in Prof. Brian Staskawicz's laboratory at UC Berkeley to further understand the molecular and genetic interaction between the important food crop, cassava, and its major bacterial pathogen Xanthomonas axonopodis pv. manihotis.
+Becky began her own laboratory at the Donald Danforth Plant Science Center in the Fall of 2013 where she continued her work on cassava, expanded her focus to other important bacterial and viral diseases and novel mechanisms of harnessing the power of a healthy microbiome for sustainable agriculture.
+In 2025, Becky moved her laboratory to UC Berkeley, where her focus continues on using plant biology to improve the productivity and sustainability of agriculture both domestically and abroad.
+At Berkeley, Becky is a Professor in the Plant and Microbial Biology Department, a Member of the Innovative Genomics Institute, and the Scientific Director of the Plant Gene Expression Center.
+In her free time, she enjoys outdoor adventures including biking, climbing, running, skiing, backpacking and trying to keep up with her husband and son.

 -